WebAssembly/WASI/proposals/http/imports.md

 and ensures that the user of this interface may only be consuming either the body contents or waiting on trailers at any given time.</p>
 <h4><a name="future_trailers"></a><code>resource future-trailers</code></h4>
-<p>Represents a future which may eventaully return trailers, or an error.</p>
+<p>Represents a future which may eventually return trailers, or an error.</p>
 <p>In the case that the incoming HTTP Request or Response did not have any
 trailers, this future will resolve to the empty set of trailers once the complete Request or Response body has been received.</p>